LumiSpy/DPG2026-Tutorial/README.md

 Otherwise, have a look at the full [list of packages included in the HyperSpy-bundle](https://hyperspy.org/hyperspy-bundle/index.html#included-software-and-libraries).

-## Download tutorial for local execution:
+## Download tutorial files for local execution:

 The tutorials are based on [Jupyter Notebooks](http://jupyter.org/).